eeb313-2019/Codes-R-Us/doc/objectives.md

 # Study objectivves
-- How are trophic levels more or less complex with species richness
+- Are more complex communities betwen trophic levels have more complex interactions?
--